rage/tmc-vscode/CONTRIBUTING.md

 From VSCode, the extension can be launched with `F5` by default.
 Automatic build task starts the first time that the extension is launched from VSCode.

-You can also build the extension by running `npm run webpack` or `npm run webpack:watch`.
+You can also build the extension by running `pnpm run build` or `pnpm run watch`.

 ## Updating dependencies